Davy Jones’ Locker

 I felt numb.

-And like a useless loveless bum.
+Like a useless, loveless bum.

 That night in bed I was all alone.

-And hoping she would call my mobile phone.
+I hoped she would call my mobile phone.

 But no call.

-And into a sad sleep I did deeply fall.
+Into a sad sleep I fell deeply.

-The night did pass, and morning came.
+The night passed, and morning came.

 She said there was plenty more fish in the sea.

-Unfortunately that’s where the coastguard will soon find me.
+Unfortunately, that’s where the coastguard will soon find me.

-Davy Jones’ Locker by Richard Hartshorn
+Example #2: “Davy Jones’ Locker” by Richard Hartshorn

 How famous can one be

-ere it all comes crashing down?
+before it all comes crashing down?

 Pierced by the reef and drowned with grief,